pronob1010/wedevs_confidential/readme.md

    - Click **Load unpacked** and select the folder containing the extension files.

 ## Usage
-- **Popup Interface**: Click the extension icon to open the popup and toggle the Job menu visibility.
+- **Popup Interface**: Click the extension icon to open the popup and toggle the visibility of the Job menu option.
-- **Job Tab Navigation**: Confirm access if redirected to the Job tab; otherwise, you will be redirected.
+- **Confidential Message**: If the Job menu option is hidden, a confidential message will be displayed on the page.

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.